azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-Next we extend EnvironmentValues to add a new custom environment.
+Next we can extend EnvironmentValues to add a new custom environment.
 This is shown below:

 ``` swift
 extension EnvironmentValues {